CMB-S4/fabric_investigation/slicegen/README.md

 `Keyword arguments:
 ```
      - cores  -- Number of cores for node (def 20)
      - ram    -- GB of ram for the node   (def 40)
      - disk   -- GB of Disk for the node  (def 100)
      - site   -- FABRIC site for the node.(def NCSA)
+     -storage -- let node use a persistent store (def None)
 ```

 ### CfL3Network (slice, name, image, **kwrgs)